smilee3998/eink_home_display/README.md

 In addition to the above requirements, you will need the  [IT8951](https://github.com/GregDMeyer/IT8951) library to controll the e-ink display.

 ## Configuration
-Before running the program, you need to create a .env file to specify your API key and location.
+Before running the program, you need to create a .env file to specify your AccuWeather or OpenWeather API key and location.
 The file should contain the following variables:
 ```
 OPEN_WEATHER_API_KEY=your_api_key_here
+ACCU_WEATHER_API_KEY=your_api_key_here
 LATITUDE=your_latitude_here
 LONGITUDE=your_longitude_here
 ```